Luca Giordano: Florence, 1682–1686

-In 1682–1683 Giordano painted various fresco series in Florence, including one in the dome of Corsini Chapel of the Chiesa del Carmine.
-In the large block occupied by the former Medici palace, he painted the ceiling of the Biblioteca Riccardiana (Allegory of Divine Wisdom) and the long gallery of the Palazzo Medici-Riccardi.
+In the same period Giordano won the commission from Marchese Francesco Riccardi (1648–1719) to decorate the library and the ceiling of the Biblioteca Riccardiana (Allegory of Divine Wisdom) and the long gallery of the Palazzo Medici Riccardi.
 The vast frescoes of the latter are contained in the 1670s gallery addition, overlooking the gardens.
 The planning was overseen by Alessandro Segni and commissioned by Francesco Riccardi.
 They include the prototypic hagiographic celebration of the Medici family in the center, surrounded by a series of interlocking narratives: allegorical figures (the Cardinal Virtues, the Elements of Nature) and mythological episodes (Neptune and Amphitrita, The Rape of Proserpine, The Triumphal procession of Bacchus, The Death of Adonis, Ceres and Triptolemus).